Three Republicans seek to challenge Grijalva in Congressional District 3

 “Families should be kept together, no matter what,” he said.

-Jobs are one of Arellano's top priorities on the campaign trail, saying he wants to help to build new industries as well as help local businesses grow.
+Jobs are one of Arellano’s top priorities , and he says he wants to help to build new industries as well as help local businesses grow.

-San Miguel, who says she can trace her family back to Tucson since the 1800's, is a hard-liner on any form of amnesty.
+San Miguel, who says she can trace her family back to Tucson since the 1800s, is a hard-liner on any form of immigration amnesty.

 “No amnesty, no chain migration, no sanctuary cities, and no more 60+ thousand HB2 working visas per year for foreigners, until further notice from our D.C. administration,” San Miguel says on her campaign website.
 “Amnesty only encourages and rewards breaking our state, city and federal laws, while costing American taxpayers billions of wasted tax dollars.”